Why we love Chicken and Broccoli Casserole

-Chicken Broccoli Rice Casserole
+Chicken Broccoli and Rice Casserole Ingredients

 - 10 cups cooked rice (white or brown)